You: Can you show me how to build my business website? it appears I need one to be effective online.

 Listen, if you can handle more than one project at once, I think you can be making profits faster if you set up an autoresponder and start a mailing list at the same time as your site.
 Prepare a funnel or capture page or two on your site, offering a good lead magnet (free, or at low cost).
 Then place ads on social media and AdWords, etc., to draw people to your funnel or capture page, so that you automatically subscribe them to your mailing list, in return for your lead magnet.

-When that’s all set up get into the habit of writing your mailing list two or three times a week, encourage them, give them more helpful information, and occasionally recommend some affiliate product that you know would be useful to them.
+When that’s all set up get into the habit of writing your mailing list two or three times a week, encourage them, give them more helpful information, and occasionally (about every 4th or 5th email) recommend some affiliate product that you know would be useful to them.
 That way you can start to make sales WHILE you are still building up your website.
 Remember, that’s your long-term project, but some of these other things could start too in the meantime.

 Yes, yes!
-I will show you those steps too.
+I will show you those steps as well.
 Just keep reading these articles and my eAction emails.

 Ruth Marlene Friesen